The Hidden Costs of Expensive CRM

 So how does a company get some useful data, enjoy productive salespeople, and actually USE CRM the right way?
 Here are a few very basic steps…

 1) Never ask for any data that is rarely viewed.

 This is the biggest adoption killer in CRM.
 The very biggest.
-If there is a box to be checked or a drop down to be selected that is clearly superfluous, it sends a clear message to your sales team that their time is not meaningful to management.
-It is infuriating to CRM users and is also a feature in most every single deployment.
+If there is a box to be checked or a drop-down to be selected that is clearly superfluous, it sends a clear message to your sales team that their time is not meaningful to management.
+It is infuriating to CRM users and is also a feature in almost every single deployment.

 2) Words are useless data points